Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/README.rst

         # The following line could have been executed from inside of another thread:
         window.tscurve_1.extend_data([1, 2, 3, 4, 5], [10, 20, 30, 40, 50])

-        # Redraw the curve from out of the main thread
+        # Draw the curve from out of the main thread
         window.tscurve_1.update()

         window.show()